Finding the sweet spot: rye termination timing to balance weed suppression and yield reduction in green planted no-till soybean.

 Statistical analysis, data presentation and use

 The experimental design is a randomized complete block with 4 replicates.
-Response variables were analyzed as measured units (e.g., plants/a., bu./a.) and as a percentage (% of maximum, % of control) to examine their relationship with time (termination timing).
+Response variables were analyzed as measured units (e.g., plants/acre, bu./acre) and as a percentage (% of maximum= relative yield; % reduction from control= suppression) to examine their relationship with time (termination timing).
 Time series analysis referenced two benchmarks, preplant termination and soybean emergence, allowing examination of responses between the rye AGB “bookends” and to focus on rate changes from emergence, allowing us to identify “guideline” values such as yield loss per day for decision making by data users.
 Rye growth at these reference termination timings are shown in Figure 3.

 Data were subject to analysis of variance procedures using RStudio (ver.
 2021.09.1).
-Count and non-normally distributed data were analyzed with Poisson regression using the best fit general linear model (glm procedure).
+Count and non-normally distributed data were analyzed with Poisson regression using the best fit general linear model.
 Data were analyzed over sites as well as by site to provide site specific information for cooperators and to explain interactions which may be caused by unique site conditions including differing precipitation events or amounts.
 Regression analysis used the linear model (lm) procedure, identifying best fit models with days from first termination as the independent variable.
-Termination timing intervals exhibiting maximum change were isolated and reanalyzed as a linear function to identify daily rate of change discussed above.
+Termination timing intervals exhibiting maximum change were isolated and reanalyzed as a linear function to identify the daily rate of change discussed above.
 Relational data are presented by treatment with no statistical qualification to visualize overall trends.
 Individual response variables are presented both as days from first termination and days from soybean emergence.
+Combined data are presented to the extent possible, even with less than desirable model fits, to represent the central tendency of the response, where the variability represents differential performance between farms or fields.

 Site specific precipitation data was collected from local reporting stations in the Community Collaborative Rain Hail and Snow (CoCoRaHS, https://www.cocorahs.org/) network.
 Both reporting sites (WI-WW-027 and WI-JF-10) are maintained by cooperators and all trial sites were located within one mile of a reporting station.
 Climate data from the NOAA National Weather Service Field Office at Sullivan, WI (https://www.weather.gov/mkx/, 42.96793, -88.54920) was used for current and 20-year (2001-2021) mean growing degree day (GDD) accumulation as well as 20-year precipitation means from which departures were calculated.